Resume and Portfolio or contact me directly for more information.

-You can probably see that there is one other tab at the top that I haven't mentioned yet: Media.
-Currently, I'm only hosting some pictures I took on my national park trips.
+As for the media section, I'm currently only hosting some pictures I took on my national park trips.
 However, this is the place to go to see any significant multimedia updates to the site.
 The updates could include new photos, videos, and other downloadable materials.
 When updates are made to this section, I'll be sure to post about it on the blog.

 That's it in a nutshell.
 This site is for professional contacts to view my resume and get in touch with me, and it's for casual visitors looking for interesting media and blog posts.
 Read on to find out a little more about me and the history of this site.

 Site HistoryOver the years, my site has taken on a variety of forms.
-Around 10 years ago when I was still in high school, I bought this domain, created a basic website, and started posting funny and interesting things that my friends would like.
+Over a decade ago when I was still in high school, I bought this domain, created a basic website, and started posting funny and interesting things that my friends would like.
 It became pretty popular because of the funny pictures, and it started to grow and consume bandwidth at an incredible pace.
 However, I eventually backed away from that site as I started my college education.
-For some reason I felt that I needed a more professional presence on a domain bearing my own name.
 I like to tell myself that I foresaw the explosion of social media sites like Reddit, which make an idea like my first site obsolete.
-No one needs a dinky personal site of a friend to find funny stuff on the Internet anymore, although it did well in an era where most people still used Windows 98 and Facebook and YouTube didn't exist yet.
+No one needs a personal site of a friend to find funny stuff on the Internet anymore, although it did well in an era when most people used Windows 98 and Facebook and YouTube didn't exist yet.